Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

-\looseness=-1 Using emitters allows to disjointly optimize multiple reward areas in an efficient way.
-This is fundamental for an approach like \gls{name} in which the \gls{bs} is autonomously learned.
-In hand-designed \gls{bs} the engineer has total control over the \gls{bs} itself, allowing him to reduce the disjointedness of the reward areas.
+\looseness=-1 Such a two sub-steps process allows \gls{name} to quickly decide which of the rewarding policies from $\mathcal{Q}_\text{Cand\_Em}$ is worth optimizing and which is not.
+This prevents the waste of computational budget on the optimization of policies that are in hard-to-escape local optima of the reward landscape.
+Moreover, using emitters allows to disjointly optimize multiple reward areas in an efficient way by quickly finding good solutions.
+This is fundamental for an approach like \gls{name} in which the \glsfirst{bs} is autonomously learned.
+In hand-designed \gls{bs} the engineer has total control over the space itself, allowing him to reduce the disjointedness of the reward areas.
 This is not the case when the behavior descriptor is generated by stacking multiple learned representations extracted from high-dimensional observations, as done by \gls{name}.
-In this kind of settings there is no guarantee that the new \gls{bs} will have the same structure of the reward areas as the ground-truth hand-designed \gls{bs}.
-Given the complex nature of the learned \gls{bs}, due to the stacking of the encoding of multiple observations, it can happen that this space contains multiple reward areas, even if only one is present in the ground-truth \gls{bs}, as shown in Fig. \ref{fig:stax_reward_areas}.
-The effect is even more likely in the first phases of the search, when the \gls{ae} is not yet properly trained and its feature space not completely mature.
-For these reasons, using an emitter-based approach as \gls{name} capable of focusing on multiple reward areas can give a strong advantage in situations where the \gls{bs} representation is so complex.
+In this kind of setting, there is no guarantee that the new space will have the same structure of the reward areas as the ground-truth hand-designed \gls{bs}.
+Given the complex nature of the learned space, due to the stacking of the encoding of multiple observations, it can happen that this space contains multiple reward areas, even if only one is present in the ground-truth \gls{bs}.
+For these reasons, using an emitter-based approach as \gls{name} capable of focusing on multiple reward areas can give a strong advantage in situations where the behavior representation is so complex.

-\looseness=-1 In the following we will describe in detail how the two sub-steps of the exploitation process work and how the reward is optimized.
+\looseness=-1 In the following, we will describe in detail first how our emitters work and how the two sub-steps of the exploitation process use them to optimize the reward.
+The whole exploitation phase is detailed in Algorithm \ref{alg:exploitation}.